 Here is where things can go awry—Lock-It Tattoo Foundation can be a challenge to blend out due to its thickness coupled with the fact it dries very fast on skin.
 Once this dries, it doesn’t budge, so the slightest mistake during application isn’t easy to remove.

 We also found that this formula can be unpredictable, primarily in that if you applied just slightly more foundation than is needed, it had a tendency to crease into fine lines and wrinkles throughout the day.

 To the color range.
 At the time of this review, Kat Von D offers a wide range of shade options, suited for those with fair skin to deep skin tones.
 This is a good thing, as a skin tone match is critical with this formula due to its high degree of pigment coupled with the fact this doesn’t sheer out easily.

 Bottom Line: If you’re considering this formula, be sure to get an in-store color match.

 Ultimately, we would have loved to have given this a higher rating, but Lock-It Tattoo Foundation is just too tricky to work with unless you’re well adept at makeup application and can move with the speed and accuracy of a ninja with your makeup tools.
 If that’s you, we would say this is worth checking out if a medium-to-full coverage formula is what you’re after.
 Otherwise, we would recommend checking out the alternative formulas in our list of Best Foundations instead.

 - Medium to full coverage hides discolorations and blemishes.

 - Long-wearing powder finish.

-- Prone to creasing into fine lines and wrinkles.
+- Can be prone to creasing into fine lines and wrinkles.